YannaelB/analogSNN_unsupervised-STDP/README.md

 ### License
-This project is licensed under the MIT License.
+This project is licensed under the MIT license.
 See the LICENSE file for details.

+### Citation
+Yannaël BOSSARD.
+(2024).
+YannaelB/analogSNN_unsupervised-STDP: analogSNN_unsupervised-STDP.
+Zenodo. https://doi.org/10.5281/zenodo.12839336